Welcome to the Highways Service Information Centre

-Essex is the third largest local lighting authority in the country.
+Essex is one of the largest local lighting authorities in the country.
 In Essex, there are around:

 We own and look after most of the street lights in Essex and we only keep records of the street lights that we are responsible for.
 Regular inspections are carried out to ensure that our street lights are working properly; a higher priority is given to faults that could be dangerous such as exposed electrical wiring; these are normally made safe within two hours of being reported.

 Please note, we are not responsible for street lights on some new developments or those on private roads.
-If it has been established that a road is private/un-adopted the lamp columns are not maintained by Essex County Council, then the responsibility remains with the local property owners.
-This may mean that residents will need to conduct further private research to establish who may have responsibility for the lights; things to consider might include local property deeds, land registry records or any historic agreements entered into with the developers of the area.
-Regrettably Essex County Council is unable to assist further with the ownership of the street lights on these occasions.
+If it has been established that a road is private/un-adopted the lamp columns are not maintained by us, then the responsibility remains with the local property owners.
+This may mean that residents will need to conduct further private research to establish who may have responsibility for the lights; things to consider might include local property deeds, land registry records, parish or town council records, or any historic agreements entered into with the developers of the area.
+Regrettably we are unable to assist further with the ownership of the street lights on these occasions.

 For more information regarding street lighting in Castle Point District, please see the documents section below.